403 Forbidden errors when working on your website? Check the Firewalls.

 - Click on “Web Application Firewall”.

 - Under “Switch off security rules” enter the ID number you found in the log (usually one per line, if you have more than one).
+Be sure to enter only the number, no quotes, no brackets.

 - Click OK or Apply to save.